 A private foundation is an independent legal entity set up for solely charitable purposes.
 Unlike a public charity, which relies on public fundraising to support its activities, the funding for a private foundation typically comes from a single individual, a family, or a corporation, which receives a tax deduction for donations.

 The word “foundation” is commonly incorporated into the names of many different types of nonprofits (e.g., The Susan G. Komen Foundation, The Bill and Melinda Gates Foundation, Make-A-Wish Foundation).
 But not all of these “charitable foundations” are private foundations.
-In fact, a private foundation is a very specific and distinct type of charitable foundation.
+In fact, a private foundation is a very specific and distinct type of charitable vehicle.

 Both public charities and private foundations are classified as tax-exempt, 501(c)(3) organizations by the IRS.
 However, the major difference between a private foundation, like The Bill and Melinda Gates Foundation, and a public charity, like the Make-A-Wish Foundation, is where they derive their financial support.
 While a public charity gets its funding from the general public, a private foundation usually has one source of funding, typically an individual, family, or corporation.